jbowers85/2-Linear_Regression/README.md

 # 2-Linear_Regression

-This repository is meant to provide examples of implementing simple and multiple linear regressions in R
+This repository is meant to provide examples of implementing simple and multiple linear regressions in R.

 ## Getting Started